JavascriptBootcamp/group4/modules/01 JavaScript Programming/Assignments/21/README.md

 </li>
 <li>
   <p>
 creates a copy of an object where the keys have become the values and the values the keys.
+The original object shouldn't get changed (use "pass by value" and not "pass by reference").
     </p>
 </li>
 </ol>